What Do Majors in Technology Study?

 Regardless of the burst of the "dot-com bubble" and despite the "offshoring" of software engineering jobs by some large companies, the U.S. Department of Labor predicts steady, sharp growth for in the job market for skilled computer software engineers for at least the next decade.

 Computer equipment manufacturers constantly innovate with new, faster, more reliable hardware.
 Therefore, software publishers react by releasing constant updates and additional features, even to established software packages like word processors and spreadsheets.
-In addition, many large companies have pulled computer software development in-house, hiring groups of software engineers to produce proprietary software platforms that help companies remain secure from outside threats.
+In addition, many large companies have pulled computer software development in-house, hiring groups of software engineers to produce proprietary software platforms.

 Information Security Specialist

 With corporate espionage and identity theft threats haunting the dreams of most American business leaders, experts expect the already burgeoning information security field to thrive over the next ten years.
-Information security specialists work from offices and in the field to analyze threats to corporate computer systems, to prevent the theft of important data and to assure company leaders that new software and hardware systems will provide reliable, secure service to their owners.
+Information security specialists work from offices and in the field, where they analyze threats to corporate computer systems.
+They prevent the theft of important data, carefully selecting software and hardware that can protect the information and privacy of their employers.

-A century ago, companies relied on workers to manufacture products from raw materials like steel, wood, and glass.
-Today's knowledge workers add value to their companies by analyzing obscure sets of data for insight into customer spending habits or opportunities to develop complex financial deals.
-Database administrators function at the heart of today's information economy.
+Database administrators function at the heart of the information economy, analyzing data in order to gain insight into customer spending habits or opportunities to develop complex financial deals.
 Their skills allow companies to manufacture products more efficiently, to ship goods more quickly and to manage financial transactions down to the penny.

 Why Should You Consider a College Major in Technology?